zeta-chain/node/docs/cli/zetacored/zetacored_tx_lightclient_enable-header-verification.md

-# tx lightclient disable-verification-flags
+# tx lightclient enable-header-verification

-Disable verification flags for the list of chains separated by comma
+Enable verification for the list of chains separated by comma

 ### Synopsis

-Provide a list of chain ids separated by comma to disable block header verification for the specified chain ids.
+Provide a list of chain ids separated by comma to enable block header verification for the specified chain ids.

   				Example:
-                    To disable verification flags for chain ids 1 and 56 zetacored tx lightclient disable-verification-flags "1,56"
+                    To enable verification flags for chain ids 1 and 56 zetacored tx lightclient enable-header-verification "1,56"

 ```
-zetacored tx lightclient disable-verification-flags [list of chain-id] [flags]
+zetacored tx lightclient enable-header-verification [list of chain-id] [flags]
 ```

 ### Options